bloodthiirst/bloodthirst-core/README.md

 * BType : Contains extra type-reflection related features that are used by other systems.
 * SocketLayer : My first jab at a custom nextwork layer , supports UDP-TCP.
 * WindowSystem : An elegant way to manage UI dialogs and window seemlessly with stacking and transitions.
+* Localization : BExcel (editor tool below) will generate localization data that will be usable in game for localized text.
 ### EditorTools
 * BInspector : a generic custom inspector (WIP)
 * BNodeTree : generic Node tree editor